au-nlp/project-milestone-p2-group22/README.md

 Department of Computer Science, Aarhus University, 2025.

-We have provided a `env.yaml` to setup a proper Python environment to use in this project.
+We provide a `env.yaml` to setup a proper Python environment to use in this project with conda.
 To create it run

 ```sh
 $ conda env create -f env.yaml
 ```

+and select the environment created (`nlp`).
+Another option is to use pip to set up a virtual environment with the packages needed.
 To be able to run the notebooks you should install this project as a pip module using

 ```sh